UI-Research/mobility-from-poverty/07_safety/README.md

 	county_crosswalk.csv: county FIPS and county populations (provided by Kevin)
 * Year(s):2016
 * Notes:
-    * Limitations: Children age 10 - 17 is the best match of numerator and denominator across states, but not necassarily refelctive of definitions of juvenile by state.
-Variables are included to identify states that have adult criminal liability ages below 18 and for counties with at least one arrest of a child under 10.
-There are also agencies that have overlapping juritsictions.
-In this senario, arrests should be attributed to only one of the agencies in the juristictional area per FBI data standards.
-The juristiction_overlap variable denotes how many agencies with overlapping juritiction are in a county.
+    * Limitations: Children age 10 - 17 is the best match of numerator and denominator across states, but not necassarily reflective of definitions of juvenile by state.
+Variables are included to identify states that have adult criminal liability ages below 18 and for the number of arrests of children under 10 by county.
+The data quality index is used to assess the quality of data for each county using the non-reporting agenicies variable.
+The non-reporting agencies varaible is the best available estimate of how many agencies may not be reporting arrests in a county in this data, but it is not complete.
+There are over 5,000 agencies in the file that cannot be matched to a county.
+It also does not account for the population of each county.
+Counties with over 10% of agencies not reporting are marked as a 2 and agencies with over 50% of agencies not reporting are marked as a 3. ~82% of counties have a data quality index of 1, 10.5% have a data quality index of 2, and 7.5% have a data quality index of 3.
     * Missingness: This dataset is not inclusive of all counties and agencies are missing from county arrest counts.
 7 counties are missing arrest data.
 The nonreporting_agencies variable reports the estimated number of agencies in a county that did not report arrest data, some of these agencies may not have any arrest data.
+There are also agencies that have overlapping juritsictions.
+In this senario, arrests should be attributed to only one of the agencies in the juristictional area per FBI data standards.
+If a juristiction is indicated as being covered by another juristiction, it is not included in thecount of non-reporting agencies in a county.

 1. change the file directory listed after the "cd" command on line 8 and copy all source files to the file directory location you chose.
 Files can be found in the Box folder: Box Sync\Metrics Database\Safety\juvenile_arrest
 2. import all files